- What are the benefits of augmented reality in education? It

-The current global health crisis caused one of the biggest disruptions in history affecting students all over the world.
-UNESCO, United Nations Educational and Cultural Organization, states that 144,697,476 learners were affected by Covid-19 during last year.
+The global health crisis caused one of the biggest disruptions in history affecting students all over the world.
+UNICEF, United Nations International Children's Emergency Fund, states that 325 million children were affected by COVID-19 during 2020.

 According to the report, the AR market size is predicted to increase from $3.5 billion in 2017 to more than $198 billion by 2025.
 With such compelling growth, it makes sense to consider how AR can benefit our daily lives.